• Skip to primary navigation

 A gene is a length of DNA which codes for a single characteristics or trait we inherit from our parents.
 Genes control every aspect of our body and how it works.
 Each characteristic has its own gene.

-Genes are found in chromosomes which are found in the nucleus of our cells.
+Genes are found in chromosomes which are found in the nucleus of cells.
 Chromosomes are coiled up lengths of DNA each carrying lots of genes.

 Remember – chromosomes are made of DNA and genes are short sections of DNA.

-Human DNA Image under an electron microscope
+Human DNA Image under an electron microscope for learning about genes

 How many chromosomes do humans have?